hoanhan101/gray/_drafts/2020-10-10-19-traction-channels.md

 ## Search Engine Marketing (SEM)

 SEM refers to placing advertisements on search engine like Google.
-It's easy to get started though difficult to master.
+You can use SEM to test product positioning even before you build it.

-3 terminologies to focus on are
+3 terminologies to focus on are:
-- Click-Through Rate (CTR): if 100 people see your ad, 3 click, your CTR is 3%.
-The higher it is, the higher quality your ad is, the better placement and pricing you can have.
+- Click-Through Rate (CTR): if 100 people see your ad, 3 of them click, your CTR is 3%.
 - Cost per Click (CPC): amount it costs to buy a click.
 - Cost per Acquisition (CPA): amount it costs to acquire a customer.

+The higher your CTR is, the higher quality your ad is, the better placement and pricing you can have.

-If your CPC is $1, 10% of people click your ad and *make a purchase*, your CPA is $1/10% = $10.
+If your CPC is $1, 10% of people click on your ad and *make a purchase*, your CPA is

-You can use SEM to test product positioning even before you build it.
+$1/10% = $10.
+If your product costs $1 and it costs you $10 to acquire a customer, SEM might not worth it.

 ## Social and Display Ads

+Display Ads are ones you see on websites all over the Internet where they are run by ad networks.
+- Large Networks: Google Display Network, Advertising.com.
+- Niche Networks: BuySell Ads.
+- Direct Networks: ask sites owners to place your ads.

+To know the ads your competitors are running, use tools like MixRank, Adbeat.
+To determine whether a site's audience is the right fit, use tools like Alexa, Quantcast.

+Social Ads is when you use social media (LinkedIn, Twitter, Facebook, reddit) to generate interests, awareness, start a conversation, deliver a message, build an audience rather than conversion purposes (completing a sale, generating sign-up).

 ## Offline Ads